 [Heading inserted by No. 36 of 2005 s.
 6.]

-95. Meaning of insurer in this Division
+95. Meaning of “Division 4 insurer”

 In this Division —

 “Division 4 insurer” means a person, other than the Insurance Commission of Western Australia, who writes general insurance, otherwise than as an intermediary of an insurer (including a Division 4 insurer), but who is not authorised under the Insurance Act 1973 of the Commonwealth and not registered under the Life Insurance Act 1995 of the Commonwealth.